 I feel that it's very difficult for an artist to break into music in Mauritius.
 What was your experience?
 Doing gigs here and there, concerts, or even releasing an album.
 What is the difficult thing?
 And what do you think we should change for other artists in the future?

 There are very talented people in Mauritius and a lot of work needs to be done in this sector so that we can match the industry out there.
-And for upcoming artists, some of them don’t know what to do actually to push their music.
+And upcoming artists, some of them don’t know what to do actually to push their music.
 In Mauritius, there are companies or places where artists can promote their music.
 Every artist should be able to perform on stage and it was my dream for a very long time.

 It's not easy to perform in Mauritius, that's why you see the same artists every time on newspapers, radio and TV.
 But I'm happy that recently, around three years ago, we've seen more emerging artists.
 It was not like this, 10 years ago.
 The opportunity has improved.
 I think people now have a chance.
 There are so many events where they can perform their music.

 However, people do mix things sometimes.
 They look for the money first before there are any investments.
-The reality is, you have to put in some work and sacrifices to get people to listen to your music.
+The reality is, that you have to put in some work and sacrifices to get people to listen to your music.
 Try to put your name out there.
 Success is not overnight.

 Gabriel: “Music is a powerful tool, one that can be used to reach everyone, expressing one's thoughts and sending out messages.
 Am always delighted to share my art anywhere I perform.”